 17. Birmingham and Solihull

-Downgrading of Birmingham City and Sandwell Hospitals, with services being transferred to the new Midland Metropolitan Hospital due to open in Spring 2019.
+The downgrading of Sandwell Hospital A&E, with services being transferred to the new Midland Metropolitan Hospital due to open in Spring 2019.
 Sandwell Hospital will retain an urgent care centre.

 In early December 2016, Birmingham City Council published a report which concluded that the STP risked side-lining social care and pushing more costs onto hard-up councils.